jgildred/makepad-site/README.md

 - Spin (https://github.com/fermyon/spin)
 - Makepad (https://github.com/makepad/makepad)

-The Makepad root directory should be in the same directory as makepad-site.
+The Makepad root directory should be in the same directory as makepad-site:
+- some directory
+-- makepad
+-- makepad-site

 In the makepad-site directory:
 - To build: spin build